psyked/css-sass-style-guide/development-best-practices.md

 Use `===` and `!==` instead of `==` and `!=`.
 See http://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/ for more information on exactly why you should do this.

 ##Function parameters - required & optional values
-- Keep the number of parameters required by a method to a minimum
-- Required parameters go first
-- Optional parameters go last
-- If there’s more than a single optional parameter, supply the values as an object with the optional values as parameters of that object.
+Keep the number of parameters required by a method to a minimumRequired parameters go firstOptional parameters go lastIf there’s more than a single optional parameter, supply the values as an object with the optional values as parameters of that object.

 ## Types

-- **Primitives**: When you access a primitive type you work directly on its value
+**Primitives**: When you access a primitive type you work directly on its value

-    + `string`
+    - `string`
-    + `number`
+    - `number`
-    + `boolean`
+    - `boolean`
-    + `null`
+    - `null`
-    + `undefined`
+    - `undefined`

     var foo = 1,